fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/New-AzureRmSqlDatabaseImport.md

 ```

 ### -ServiceObjectiveName
-Specifies the name of the service objective to assign to the ssSDS.
+Specifies the name of the service objective to assign to the Azure SQL Database.

 ```yaml
 Type: String